January 16, 2025

-This series was unchanged in December at 46 after having risen 3 points in November and 2 points in both September and October.
+This series rose 1 point in January to 47 after having been unchanged in December and having risen 3 points in November.
 The recent gains seem to reflect hope that the Trump administration will cut a lot of the red tape that has been impeding the housing industry.
-Keep in mind that the breakeven point for this series is 50 so at 46 it is clear that builders are still being cautious They are bothered by mortgage rates that at 6.8% are still relatively high.
+Keep in mind that the breakeven point for this series is 50 so at 47 it is clear that builders are still being cautious They are bothered by mortgage rates that at 6.9% are still relatively high.
 They are also bothered by the inability to hire as many workers as they would like, by the relative scarcity of lots on which to build, and onerous local regulations.

-Traffic through the model homes fell 0.1 point in December to 31 after having risen 3 points in November and 2 points in both September and October.
+Traffic through the model homes rose 2 points in January to 33 after having fallen 1 point in December and having increased 3 points in November.
 Traffic through model homes remains low as still high mortgage rates are reducing the number of interested buyers.

 .

-The homebuilders expectations index rose 3 points in December to 66 after having jumped 7 points in November and 4 points in both October and November.
-This is the highest level in 2 years and reflects a hope that the Trump administration will alleviate much of the regulatory environment that has been impeding growth in the housing industry.
+The homebuilders expectations index fell 6 points in January to 60 after having risen 3 points in December, 7 points in November,and 4 points in both October The increases in recent months reflect a hope that the Trump administration will alleviate much of the regulatory environment that has been impeding growth in the housing industry.

-Mortgage rates are now hovering at the 6.8% mark which is relatively expensive.
-Both potential home buyers and builders expect them to decline further as 2025 progresses given the continuing slowdown in inflation and likely rate reductions by the Federal Reserve.
+Mortgage rates are now hovering at the 6.9% mark which is relatively expensive.
+Both potential home buyers and builders expect them to decline as 2025 progresses given the continuing slowdown in inflation and likely rate reductions by the Federal Reserve.

 Home prices rose sharply for almost two years from mid-2020 through the spring of last year.
 They then fell for eight consecutive months.
 An acute shortage of homes available for sale has caused prices to climb again in recent months Builders lack of enthusiasm is likely to translate into only a small increase in housing starts in the months ahead.